vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ![image](/assets/2024-10-17/090.png)

-To set the value of an output, we use the endpoint `http://<MyServer>/do_value/slot_0` and submit the JSON string `{"DOVal":[{"Ch":0,"Val":1}]}`, which is similar to the MQTT message we used earlier.
+To set the value of an output, we use the endpoint `http://<MyServer>/do_value/slot_0` and submit the JSON string `{"DOVal":[{"Ch":0,"Val":1}]}`.
+This is similar to the MQTT message we used earlier.
 It's very important to use the `PATCH` verb to submit the message.
 A regular `PUT` won't do the trick.
 Here's the Building Block script that performs the call:

 ![image](/assets/2024-10-17/100.png)

 ## Result and conclusion

 Being able to use both MQTT and REST is a great feature of the Wise-4012.
-However, the following video also shows the downside.
+However, the following video shows a downside.
 Since MQTT is an event based protocol, any change in value is transferred and processed immediately.

-Getting input values via REST is always a pull request done every couple of seconds.
+On the other hand, getting input values via REST works by sending a pull request every few seconds.
 So when you need precise, real-time input, MQTT is a better choice.
 If a couple of seconds of lag is acceptable, REST might be easier, because no MQTT broker is needed.

 ![image](/assets/2024-10-17/result.gif)